tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_summaries.md

 <p>Additional topics include documenting native library APIs like Javadoc, evaluating docs through quality checklists, leveraging AI for documentation tasks, creating glossaries, and managing documentation processes.
 The book aims to provide both strategic advice and practical skills for technical writers creating developer documentation for REST APIs.
 It combines big picture concepts with realistic tutorials and activities centered around sample APIs.
 Readers will gain the knowledge needed to create clear, usable API documentation that empowers developers to use APIs effectively.</p>
 </div>

 I could definitely see this copy written on a jacket cover.
+Again, the style follows the convention of a third-party analyzing the content, which I dislike, but my pet peeve for this style might not be entirely reasonable.

 ## Conclusion

 In the case of writing summaries, AI tools work best when starting with an input source.
 If I were to ask Claude to write a chapter based on the summary, the results are much less compelling.
-For example, I took the summary of chapter 2 and asked Claude to do the following:
+For example, I took the summary of chapter 2 and asked Claude to actually write the chapter content.
+Here's my prompt.

+Prompt:

 <div class="chat">
 Based on the description of this chapter, write out the actual chapter content.
 The chapter should be approximately 10 pages long.
 Make sure you cover all the detail mentioned in the description here.
 Break information into various subheadings with numbered steps as appropriate for the tasks.